kube-tarian/tarian/README.md

 **How does Tarian work?**

 Tarian Cluster Agent runs in Kubernetes cluster detecting unknown processes and unknown changes to files, report them to Tarian Server, and optionally take action: delete the violated pod.
-It leverages Falco with a custom rule for detecting new processes executed.
+It uses eBPF to detect new processes.
 For file change detection, Tarian Cluster Agent injects a sidecar container in your main application's pod which will check file checksums in the configured path and compare them with the registered checksums in Tarian Server.
 Tarian will be a part of your Application's pod from dev to prod environment, hence you can register to your Tarian DB what is supposed to be happening & running in your container + file signatures to be watched + what can be notified + action to take (self destroy the pod) based on changes detected.
 Shift-left your detection mechanism!

 **What if an unknown change happens inside the container which is not in Tarian's registration DB, how does Tarian react to it?**